 There is no mandatory orientation, online or on campus, for LIS students.
-The School does, however, offer comprehensive orientation materials accessible at any time by students via YouTube (http://youtube.com/ukslis).
+The School provides orientation materials accessible at any time by students via the School's YouTube channel.
+A full transcript of content is available in the description of each video.